Ilya Kurkin

 What this demonstrates

-- Working to a real studio brief at real studio velocity
+• Working to a real studio brief at real studio velocity

-- Modular thinking from day one — not a one-off helmet, a system
+• Modular thinking from day one.
+Not a one-off helmet, a system

-- Roblox Studio fluency: weld-based decals, runtime part swapping, mobile-class budgets
+• Roblox Studio fluency: weld-based decals, runtime part swapping, mobile-class budgets

-- UV/topology discipline: ~2.8k tri budget per variant despite visible silhouette change
+• UV and topology discipline: ~2.8k tri budget per variant despite visible silhouette change